 Records suggest that the first team to represent the school took the field in 1870, and the familiar red jerseys of the 1st XV are mentioned as far back as 1881.
-Altogether, 18 Internationals, 4 British Lions, 30 Barbarians, 29 Oxbridge Blues and countless Schoolboy Internationals, have been produced by the school.
+Altogether, 18 Internationals, 4 British Lions, 30 Barbarians, 29 Oxbridge Blues and countless Schoolboy Internationals, have been produced by Bedford School.

 The XV have recorded 33 unbeaten seasons on a circuit which includes schools such as Dulwich, Harrow, Oundle, Tonbridge, Uppingham, Wellington, Warwick and Rugby.
-Most recently the 2015 XV became only the fifth team in the history of the school to win every game, and the XV were undefeated at home between 2007 and 2011.
+Most recently, the 2015 XV became only the fifth team in the history of the school to win every game, and the XV were undefeated at home between 2007 and 2011.
 The unbeaten season for this team also included victory in the Champions Trophy final.
-In the 2016 season the XV couldn’t quite emulate the success of the previous year but still had an impressive season losing just two matches on their regular circuit, which included a narrow loss in the Champions Trophy final.
-The Under Fifteen team have been Daily Mail National champions in 1995 and 2006.
+In the 2016 season, the XV couldn’t quite emulate the success of the previous year but still had an impressive season losing just two matches on their regular circuit, which included a narrow loss in the Champions Trophy final.
+The Under 15 team have been Daily Mail National champions in 1995 and 2006.
 The National Sevens Festival title was won in March 2014 and on two other occasions prior to that.
-In addition to this, in recent seasons the Under 16’s were finalists in 2008 and reached the last 16 in 2015 and 2016.
-The Senior VII were semi-finalists in 2011 and 2013, reached the last 16 in 2012 and the final in 2016.
+In addition to this, in recent seasons the Under 16s were finalists in 2008 and reached the last 16 in 2015 and 2016.
+The Senior VII were semi-finalists in 2011, 2013 and 2017, reached the last 16 in 2012 and the final in 2016.

-Rugby is the major game for the Christmas term, with practice on Tuesday, Thursday and Friday afternoons and fixtures on a Saturday.
-The school runs five senior teams, four Colts teams, four Under 15 teams and five Under 14 teams, and there is an opportunity for all boys to play at a suitable level.
-Professional coaches are employed to assist the school staff, with the over-riding emphasis placed on individual skill development and enjoyment at all levels.
-The 1st XV players also take a ‘Position Specific Session’ with all the other age groups every week of the Christmas term.
+Rugby is the major game for the autumn term, with training on Tuesday, Thursday and Friday afternoons and fixtures on a Saturday.
+The school runs five senior teams, four Colts teams, four Under 15 teams and six Under 14 teams, and there is an opportunity for all boys to play at a suitable level.
+Professional coaches are employed to assist the school staff, with the over-riding emphasis placed on individual skill development, safety and enjoyment at all levels.
+The 1st XV players also take a ‘Position Specific Session’ with all the other age groups every week of the autumn term.

-Sevens is played as an extra-curricular sport in the Easter Term at Under 14, Under 15, Colts and Senior level.
+Sevens is played as an extra-curricular sport in the spring term at Under 14, Under 15, Colts and Senior level.
 In the last few seasons, several regional and national tournaments have been won by all age groups.
-The 2017 team won 3 out of the 6 tournaments they entered and were narrowly beaten in the semi-final of the National Cup competition at Rosslyn Park.
+The 2017 team won three out of the six tournaments they entered and were narrowly beaten in the semi-final of the National Cup competition at Rosslyn Park.

-Mr James Hinkins (Director of Rugby and Physical Education Department) along with conditioning expert John Rudgard, design and monitor the conditioning programmes and testing of all the boys.
+Mr James Hinkins (Director of Rugby and Physical Education Department) along with conditioning expert John Rudgard and Northampton Saints S & C coach Nick Card, design and monitor the conditioning programmes and testing of all the boys.
 Medical back-up is provided by Sports Therapist Julie Dass and her team.

-Representative rugby is encouraged and supported, and during recent seasons alone, there have been numerous East Midlands and Midlands players, as well as 18 schoolboy Internationals, the most recent being Fraser Dingwall who played for Scotland at U18 and U16, which he captained, and Fraser Strachan, who played for Scotland U18.
+Representative rugby is encouraged and supported, and during recent seasons alone, there have been numerous East Midlands and Midlands players, as well as 18 schoolboy Internationals.
+The most recent being Fraser Dingwall who played for England U20 (playing against France in the World Rugby U20 Championship 2018 Final) and Scotland at U18 and U16, which he captained and Fraser Strachan, who played for Scotland U18 and U20.
 In 2017, both Fraser Dingwall and Fraser Strachan played for England U18 in a successful international series.

 Tours occur on a regular basis, the most recent being the 1st XV and Under 16 squads who visited Canada and Seattle during July 2016.
-The next tour is scheduled for 2019, all boys who come through the school from the Fourth Form will have an opportunity to go on a rugby tour.
+The next tour is scheduled for 2019 to Australia, all boys who come through the school from the Fourth Form will have an opportunity to go on a rugby tour.

 In Partnership with Northampton Saints